 I love the traditional look of art in solid hardwood frames, with the added class of linen liners.
 To achieve this look at an affordable price, I have to make my frames myself, from raw lumber.
 I chose to work with Mahogany, as its grain and iridescence is amazing, and it takes stain well to give deep, rich tones.
 Because I make the frames myself, I offer my photography in the highest quality frames for about the cost of the frame alone from a frame shop.

-I Start with rough cut, four-quarter Mahogany from a mill in Manahga, Minnesota.
+I start with rough cut, four-quarter Mahogany from a mill in Manahga, Minnesota.
 I cut it into lengths that work for my frame sizes, rip it into planks the width of my specific frames, and run it through a molding machine using knives I designed.
 While each frame is made from a single piece of wood so the pieces all have similar grain and take the stain with a similar color, any time one works with real wood, grain and color can change through a board.
 When I find a knot or other unusual feature in a board, I make sure that section is on a frame.
-This and the fact that every piece of Mahogany has its own grain, iridescence, and look, assures that each frame is unique.
+This and the fact that every piece of Mahogany has its own grain, iridescence, and look, make each frame a unique piece itself.

 I use a miter saw to cut the molding to the appropriate lengths, then glue the edges and put the pieces in a Merle Clamp, which holds it firmly while I get all the corners lined up.
-Then, rather than using V-nails as frame shops do, I use pocket-holed screws for a strong joint.
+Then I use pocket-holed screws for a strong joint.

 I use framers points to install my linen liners, so if sometime down the road, one needs to remove it, it can easily be done.
 Frame shops premanently nail the liner to the frame, so it cannot be changed without destroying it and possibly the frame.